-Notice is hereby given that the Annual Meeting of Stockholders of Targa Resources Corp. (the "Company" or "Targa") will be held at 811 Louisiana Street, Suite 2100, Houston, TX 77002 on May 25, 2021, at 8:00 a.m.
+Notice is hereby given that the Annual Meeting of Stockholders of Targa Resources Corp. (the "Company" or "Targa") will be held at 811 Louisiana Street, Suite 2100, Houston, TX 77002 on May 24, 2022, at 8:00 a.m.
 Central Time (the "Annual Meeting").
 The Annual Meeting is being held for the following purposes:

-- 1. To elect the five Class II Directors named in this proxy statement, each to serve until the 2024 annual meeting of stockholders. - 2.
-To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for 2021. - 3.
-To approve, on an advisory basis, the compensation of the Company's named executive officers for the fiscal year ended December 31, 2020. - 4.
-To approve an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of shares of common stock authorized for issuance to 450,000,000 shares. - 5.
+- 1. To elect the three Class III Directors named in this proxy statement, each to serve until the 2025 annual meeting of stockholders. - 2.
+To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for 2022. - 3.
+To approve, on an advisory basis, the compensation of the Company's named executive officers for the fiscal year ended December 31, 2021. - 4.
 To transact such other business as may properly come before the Annual Meeting.

 These proposals are described in the accompanying proxy materials.
-You will be able to vote at the Annual Meeting only if you were a stockholder of record at the close of business on March 29, 2021.
+You will be able to vote at the Annual Meeting only if you were a stockholder of record at the close of business on March 29, 2022.